Skip to main content

 Build a Semantic Tree by first focusing on understanding the trunk and big branches of knowledge so you have a schema for the leaves/details to hang on.

-For example; first skim the chapter outlines of book or watch a video on double speed with loose curiosity, when you identify a word or phrase you don't understand write it down but don't dwell on it.
+For example, first skim chapter outlines or watch a video on double speed with loose curiosity.
+When you find a word or phrase you don't understand, write it down but don't dwell on it.

-Once you have skimmed though everything quickly (can be multiple times) seek to understand these concepts first when you begin reading or watching content in depth.
+Once you have skimmed through everything quickly (can be multiple passes), seek to understand those unfamiliar concepts before reading or watching in depth.
+The Knowledge Schema method shows how to map a new domain against one you already own — accelerating which branches deserve deep attention.

 Digitalisation

-Digitize paper notes for to evolve your digital knowledge Schema
+Digitize paper notes to evolve your digital knowledge schema

-- Create ANKI flashcards refering back to page here
+• Create ANKI flashcards referring back to page here

 Create digital drawings using standard components to grow and share knowledge.